RobbieRuppel/learning-library/developer-library/apex/low-code-development/2-using-quick-sql.md

     *{Note: If you do not see 217 statements processed then return to Quick SQL and click _Generate SQL_, resave the script and then run it again.
 If you do not see 217 successful, then review the errors displayed in Feedback within the results.}*

 ### **Summary**
-This completes Module 2.
+This completes Lab 2.
 You now know how to utilize Quick SQL to build complex data structures, complete with sample data.
 [Click here to navigate to Module 3](3-create-app.md)